Bay Area Maker Faire Update

 Senecio Stellata (Cineraria) Flowers

 Gardening season has started and we want to talk about one of our favorite flowers, Senecio Stellata (Cineraria).
+They add a wonderful splash of color, and also attract pollinators to make gardens healthier.

 Senecio Stellata (Cineraria)

-When we moved into our home it already had flowers growing everywhere, though we did not know how much until the next Spring, when the whole yard came to life.
+When we moved into our home it already had flowers growing everywhere, though we did not know how much until the next spring, when the whole yard came to life.
 Cineraria flowers were by far the dominant species but we also have a variety of other local species to help our local bee population.
 We have several hives maintained by our neighbors including this one.

 Senecio Stellata (Cineraria)